 - 1. The land use is to be undertaken in accordance with the approved plans and the details incorporated within the documentation endorsed with an 'Approved' stamp by the Shire of Northam. - 2.
 This land use approval is specific to the applicant (FreshStart) and land owner Australian Medical Procedures Research Party Limited and will expire upon the sale of the property to another land owner. - 3.
 A maximum of 96 patients are permitted to be accommodated on the site at any one time. - 4.
-The Rehabilitation, Training & Accommodation facility is required to operate in accordance with an operational management and risk management plan required to be submitted, approved and implemented to the satisfaction of the Shire's Chief Executive Officer prior to occupation of the site. - 5.
-All signage being submitted to and approved by the Local Government prior to installation. - 6.
-Signs are to be placed on the entrances of the buildings labelled 'Dorm 2' & 'Dorm 3' on the site plan advising that the buildings are not to be accessed until such time they are made compliant with the Building Code of Australia. - 7.
-The swimming pool is required to comply with the Health (Aquatic Facilities) Regulations 2007 and the Code of Practice for the Design, Construction, Operation, Management & Maintenance of Aquatic Facilities prior to use. - 8.
+The rehabilitation, training & accommodation facility is required to operate in accordance with an operational and risk management plan.
+The operational and risk management plan is to be submitted to the local government and made available for public comment.
+Once approved by the Chief Executive Officer, the operational and risk management plan is to be implemented to the satisfaction of the Chief Executive Officer prior to occupation of the site.
+All signage being submitted to and approved by the Local Government prior to installation. - 5.
+Signs are to be placed on the entrances of the buildings labelled 'Dorm 2' & 'Dorm 3' on the site plan advising that the buildings are not to be accessed until such time they are made compliant with the Building Code of Australia. - 6.
+The swimming pool is required to comply with the Health (Aquatic Facilities) Regulations 2007 and the Code of Practice for the Design, Construction, Operation, Management & Maintenance of Aquatic Facilities prior to use. - 7.
 The Conference Centre is required to obtain Public Building Certification from the Shire of Northam prior to use.

-- 9. An annual Food Business Registration is required to be obtained from the Shire of Northam prior to food being prepared on site - 10.
-An annual Lodging House Registration is required to be obtained from the Shire of Northam prior to the boarding or lodging of more than 6 persons. - 11.
-Should it be deemed that conditions of approval are not being complied with the Shire of Northam reserves the right to revoke the approval at any stage. - NOTE: If the development the subject of this approval is not substantially commenced within a period of 2 years, or such other period as specified in the approval after the date of the determination, the approval shall lapse and be of no further effect. - NOTE: A reclassification of a number of buildings on the lot is required, therefore the applicant is required to submit a Building Permit application to the Shire's Building Department.
+- 8. An annual Food Business Registration is required to be obtained from the Shire of Northam prior to food being prepared on site - 9.
+An annual Lodging House Registration is required to be obtained from the Shire of Northam prior to the boarding or lodging of more than 6 persons. - 10.
+Should it be deemed that conditions of approval are not being complied with the Shire of Northam reserves the right to revoke the approval at any stage. - 11.
+A Bushfire Management Plan is to be prepared and endorsed by the Shire of Northam Chief Executive Officer prior to occupation of the site. - NOTE: If the development the subject of this approval is not substantially commenced within a period of 2 years, or such other period as specified in the approval after the date of the determination, the approval shall lapse and be of no further effect. - NOTE: A reclassification of a number of buildings on the lot is required, therefore the applicant is required to submit a Building Permit application to the Shire's Building Department.
 This will need to be followed by an application for an Occupancy Permit (Complete with a Certificate of Building Compliance) application to the Shire's Building Department prior to occupation. - NOTE: Where an approval has so lapsed, no development shall be carried out without the further approval of the Local Government having first been sought and obtained. - NOTE: If an applicant is aggrieved by this determination there is a right of appeal under the Planning and Development Act 2005.
-An appeal must be lodged with the State Administrative Tribunal within 28 days of the determination. - NOTE: A 2.0 metre firebreak being maintained along the property boundaries at all times. - NOTE: A Demolition Permit is required to be obtained from the Local Government's Building Department before existing buildings are demolished.
+An appeal must be lodged with the State Administrative Tribunal within 28 days of the determination. - NOTE: The requirements of the endorsed Bushfire Management Plan is to be approved an implemented following consultation with the local Bush Fire Control Officers(s). - NOTE: A Demolition Permit is required to be obtained from the Local Government's Building Department before existing buildings are demolished.